What is changing with Applegate Organics® Dinner Sausage?

 We have several pieces of news to share about our Applegate Organics® Dinner Sausage line:

-- All Applegate Organics Dinner Sausage varieties are now Non-GMO Project Verified, which brings us five products closer to our goal of 30 products third-party verified Non-GMO by the end of 2017.
+- All Applegate Organics Dinner Sausage varieties are now Non-GMO Project Verified.

 - We removed sodium lactate from our list of ingredients and have replaced it with ingredients you would find in your pantry: vinegar and baking soda.

 - All Applegate Organics Dinner Sausage varieties will be made with 100 percent organic chicken, instead of a blend of organic turkey and organic chicken.